 Yes.
 There is a bookshop in the administrative building of the Work Center.
 The bookshop is open Monday-Friday 9am-5pm.

 Are there laundry facilities on-site?

 Yes.
-There are 24-hour access coin-operated laundry facilities for students staying on-site.
+There are 24-hour access coin-operated laundry facilities for students and faculty staying on-site.

 Are there kitchen facilities on-site?